C.J. Cron Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 21st in MLB.

-- The Pirates' 4.30 team ERA ranks 15th across all MLB pitching staffs.
+- The Pirates' 4.23 team ERA ranks 14th across all league pitching staffs.

-- The Pirates rank 16th in baseball in home runs allowed (18 total, 1.1 per game).
+- Pirates pitchers combine to allow 19 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Hill (0-2 with a 7.20 ERA and eight strikeouts in 15 2/3 innings pitched) makes the start for the Pirates, his fourth of the season.
+- Velasquez (1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched) makes the start for the Pirates, his fourth of the season.

-- In his last time out on Wednesday, the left-hander went six innings against the Houston Astros, giving up two earned runs while surrendering five hits.
+- The righty's last time out came on Thursday against the St. Louis Cardinals, when he tossed six scoreless innings while allowing three hits.

-- The 43-year-old has an ERA of 7.20, with 4.8 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .262 batting average against him.
+- In three games this season, the 30-year-old has amassed an ERA of 5.40, with 6.8 strikeouts per nine innings.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.